Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 The single syllables in the steady iambic pentameter make a profound opening line.
 The word cease is a light phonetic echo of fears whilst the modal verb may suggests only possibility which in itself raises the question - We all die sooner or later so there is no possibility of not ceasing to be?

-This uncertainty points towards the idea of an early death and is a parallel with the Shakespearean character Hamlet, who consciously said - To be, or not to be, that is the question.
+This uncertainty points toward the idea of an early death and is a parallel with the Shakespearean character Hamlet, who consciously said - To be, or not to be, that is the question.

 In Keats's sonnet there is no existential question, only an answer.

-Using enjambment to full effect carries the meaning on without need for punctuation so the reader gets to know why the speaker has fears - they are caused by the need to harvest all what's going on in his brain.
+Using enjambment to full effect carries the meaning on without the need for punctuation so the reader gets to know why the speaker has fears - they are caused by the need to harvest all that's going on in his brain.